Dave Ragone

-David Patrick Ragone (born October 3, 1979) is an American football coach and former player who is the offensive coordinator for the Atlanta Falcons of the National Football League (NFL).
-He previously served as an assistant coach for the Chicago Bears, Washington Redskins and Tennessee Titans.
+David Patrick Ragone (born October 3, 1979) is an American football coach and former quarterback who currently serves as quarterbacks coach for the Los Angeles Rams of the National Football League (NFL).
+He was previously the offensive coordinator for the Atlanta Falcons and also served as an assistant coach for the Chicago Bears, Washington Redskins and Tennessee Titans.

-Ragone played college football at the University of Louisville and played in the NFL and NFL Europe for four seasons.
+Ragone played college football for the Louisville Cardinals and was selected in the third round of the 2003 NFL draft.
+He played as a quarterback in the NFL and NFL Europe.

-Early years
+Early life

 Ragone attended St. Ignatius High School and was a letterman in football and basketball.
 In football, as a senior quarterback, he was an All-State first-team honoree and led his team to the State Semi-Final game, losing 20–19 against Canton McKinley.
 Also as a senior, he was a starter on the basketball team that went on to be the State Runner-Up.

 In the fall of 2009, Ragone was inducted into the Saint Ignatius Athletic Hall of Fame.

 Playing career

 College

 During his college career at the University of Louisville, he went 27–11 as a starting quarterback, including an 11–1 mark in 2001.
 Ragone finished his college years as Louisville's second all-time leading passer.
 He was a three-time All-American honorable mention and three-time Conference USA Offensive Player of the Year.